felipe-xavier/PySpark3-Examples/README.md

 course by Frank Kane updated to PySpark3 using Dataframes.

-His course was first given using Spark2, fortunately professor Kane added some lectures about Spark3 and Dataframes, but the code examples still use RDDs.
-So the goal here is to provide updated examples using Dataframes to help you advance your studies.
+His course was first given using Spark2, fortunately professor Kane added some lectures about Spark3 and Dataframes.
+You will see here updated examples using Dataframes to help you advance your studies.

 All the data files are given in the lectures and are stored locally at examples/datasets.